folushooladipo/metagram-kubernetes-deployment/README.md

 # Introduction
 This project is used to deploy all the parts of Metagram to a Kubernetes (K8s) cluster on AWS EKS using a microservices architecture.
 This is also my submission for the capstone project in the Cloud Developer nanodegree on Udacity.
+You can find screenshots of the build history for each microservice in [this directory](./screenshots).

 ## Table of Contents
 1. [Introduction](#introduction)